Section

 3.11.1 Introduction

-It is important for persons seeking behavioral health services to
+treatment.
+It is important for persons seeking behavioral health services

-agree to those services and to be made aware of the behavioral health
+to agree to those services and be made aware of the service options and

 two primary types of consent: general consent and informed consent.